 The hotel became a place to host glamorous fashion shows, galas, golf tournaments and water shows in what was then the largest pool in the world.

-At a loud party on the 13th floor of the hotel, a gangster named Thomas "Fatty" Walsh was shot and killed by another gangster.
+At a loud party on the 13th floor of the hotel in 1929, a gangster named Thomas "Fatty" Walsh was shot and killed by another gangster.
 That murder yielded a lot of ghost rumors over the years.

 Then World War II happened and the federal government transformed the Biltmore into a military hospital.
 Once the war was over, it continued being a hospital for veterans.
 In 1952, the University of Miami made the Biltmore its first home.